Ericleungs/linked-object/update-log.md

 # Update Log （中文更新日志在下方）：

+### 00006 (Jan 5, 2021):
+> 1. In node.js REPL, its getter will mistaken in calling "target" itself, while works functionally in Chrome(87.0.4280.88) Browser.
+So getter will be restarted in use, and amend some codes for better using.
+> 2. Complete deep object copy function by using recursion(It will be used in initialization of linkObject)

 ### 00005 (Jan 4, 2021):
 > 1. I attempt to call attempt by using "_link" with global JS function "eval".
 Get ready for getter.
 ### 00004 (Dec 31, 2020):